 Some irregularity in cycles is normal, and nothing to worry about.
 And remember, every woman is a unique individual, so you can’t judge your own situation by what happens for your friends and family.
 But there are a number of factors that can impact your cycle, leading to undesirable symptoms.

 It’s important to consider the stage of life you’re in.
 When you first have your period, it may be irregular as your body finds its rhythm.
 Later in life, during perimenopause, you may start to have fewer periods until they eventually stop altogether, meaning you’ve been through menopause (a full year without a period).

 Another obvious factor that impacts your cycle is pregnancy, whether it’s a normal pregnancy, ectopic, or you miscarry.

 Lifestyle factors are the things we can actually control, so I spend most of my time talking about these with my patients.
-Eating disorders, over exercising, and lack of body fat can all interrupt your regular cycle.
-Stress has a significant impact as well.

 Physical health conditions can also change your cycle.
 If you miss one period, it’s probably nothing to worry about.
 But if you can’t find any consistent pattern, it’s time to talk with a health care provider.